Kobzpik/CAS/README.md

 * Local yum repository should be configured on both machine.

  ## Server machine configuration
- 1. adding the firewall limitation with the Port 389 for the non-secure association and Port 636 unique to the secure port connection to allow remote clients to query openldap server.
+ **1. adding the firewall limitation with the Port 389 for the non-secure association and Port 636 unique to the secure port connection to allow remote clients to query openldap server.**

 ```
   firewall-cmd --permanent --add-port=389/TCP